IPNUISTlegal/Underwater-Image-Enhancement-Using-a-Multiscale-Dense-Generative-Adversarial-Network/README.md

-#### If you use this code and dataset, please also cite the following papers:
+#### If you use this dataset, please also cite the following papers:

 Li C, Guo C, Ren W, et al. An underwater image enhancement benchmark dataset and beyond[J].
 IEEE Transactions on Image Processing, 2019, 29: 4376-4389.